anatawa12/AvatarOptimizer/.docs/content/docs/reference/remove-mesh-by-blendshape/index.md

 You'll see list of BlendShapes and check to select blendShapes.
 If some vertices in your mesh is moved more than `Tolerance` by selected BlendShape, this component will remove the vertices.

-In case the mesh you want to remove is not removed, increase the `Tolerance` value.
+In case polygons you want to remove is not removed, increase the `Tolerance` value.
-In case the mesh you do not want to remove is removed, decrease the `Tolerance` value.
+In case polygons you do not want to remove is removed, decrease the `Tolerance` value.